gctools-outilsgc/aurora-website/src/docs/en/component/forms-text inputs.md

 # Text Inputs

 Input fields allow users to provide information by inputting text into a page.
-Information can be entered through a variety of different input fields such as text fields (text area), checkboxes, radio buttons, and date inputs.
+Information can be entered through a variety of different input fields such as text fields, text area, checkboxes, radio buttons, and date inputs.
 Input fields typically appear in forms and should clearly indicate that users can input information through labels, tooltips, placeholder text, and appropriate styling.

 ## Microcopy